Grant11/mf0DJnN/README.md

 - If testing does not succeed, undo the commit and fix any errors necessary.
 - Once fixed, rinse and repeat the 3rd step.

+*Note: When you run the batch files, and they make "changes" that need committed.
+Do NOT discard them, push them to master as the respective update. (e.g "UberDOG Commit #")*

 ====

 # Rules (Because everything has them) #